Hey, I hope you had a great weekend.

 I wanted to share with you something cool that YouTube prepared for everyone who attended their workshop in Vancouver last Friday.
 Check it out:

 The little muffins were cute.
 However, to be honest, the chocolate ones didn’t taste very good.

 Watch out for my upcoming YouTube videos.
-I learned a ton from the workshop, and I will implement these to my channel.
+I learned a ton from the workshop, and I will implement this knowledge into my channel.

 Today, I will be sharing four stretches that will help you alleviate shoulder discomfort from sleeping.